lxdao-official/allowlist-snap/README.md

 Currently, I have put my address 0x17c57bD297175e5711Ee3Daf045252B588f3162F on the allowlist for testing, you could try to transfer test ETH to this address, you will be able to get the notification.

-More information, please refer to the demo video: TODO
+More information, please refer to the demo video: <https://www.youtube.com/watch?v=wozvbW8mlHA>

 ## Future plans